 Once you get approval, you can move onto step 4 – creating an LLC Operating Agreement.
 If you’re operating your LLC by yourself, skip to step 5.

 According to Arizona LLC law, you must complete specific publication requirements to complete the process of setting up your LLC.
 Here’s what you need to know:

 Notice of Publication

-The ACC will send you a Notice of Publication to complete and send to the newspaper to run your ad.
+The Arizona Corporation Commission (ACC) will send you a Notice of Publication to complete and send to the newspaper to run your ad.
 The average cost of running a newspaper ad will be anywhere from $60 to $120.

 Unless the address of your Arizona Statutory Agent is located in Maricopa County or Pima County, you are required to notify the public of your LLC formation by running an ad in one newspaper through three consecutive publications.

 The newspaper in which you publish your ad must be in the same county as your statutory agent, and you must post the advertisement within 60 days of receiving your approval.

 You can find a list of approved newspapers through the ACCs website.

 Once your ads have run through three consecutive publications, the newspaper will then return an Affidavit of Publication.
 If the newspaper does not automatically send you one, you might need to call to request one.
 Make sure to make a copy of this to keep in your records.